 People with lung cancer have to cope with emotional and psychological effects as well as the physical effects of the cancer.
-So research into living with cancer can make a real difference to people who are diagnosed.
+So, research into living with cancer can make a real difference to them.

 Researchers are trying to find ways of dealing with all these effects to improve people’s quality of life.

 People with advanced lung cancer can have symptoms and side effects from their cancer and treatment.
-These include tiredness, lack of energy and a loss of appetite.
-These can all reduce peoples’ quality of life.
+These include tiredness, lack of energy, and a loss of appetite.
+These can all reduce their quality of life.

 Researchers are looking at an exercise programme before and during chemotherapy.
 They want to see if it improves physical fitness in people with advanced non small cell lung cancer.
 They are also looking at how it affects their quality of life.